-The Units of Competency in this specification have been developed to complement competencies/qualifications in the general functions of production, installation, maintenance, overhaul/repair, design, inspection and/or related management that have been previously acquired.
+The Units of Competence in this specification have been developed to complement competence/qualifications in the general functions of production, installation, maintenance, overhaul/repair, design, inspection and/or related management that have been previously acquired.

-Table A1 shows the specific prerequisite units and the recommended general competencies and level assumed to be held by a person before undertaking training/assessment to achieve Units of Competency in this specification.
+Table A1 shows the specific prerequisite units and the recommended general competence and level assumed to be held by a person before undertaking assessment to achieve Units of Competence in this specification.